Compile-Time Evaluation

 When working on larger projects, our build process can get quite elaborate.
 For example, our program may need to perform expensive calculations or format large amounts of supporting data.

 By marking the functions that perform tasks like this consteval, we make their purpose clearer.
-Additionally, the compiler ensures nobody uses these functions in a context that requires them be shipped to users and invoked at run time.
+Additionally, the compiler ensures nobody uses these functions in a context that would require them be shipped to users and invoked at run time.

 Compile Time Constructors